vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ![NSX Credential](img/tkg-airgap-nsxt/alb19.png)

-2. Create vCenter Credential: Select the **Credential type** as vCenter from drop down and provide a name for the credential.
-Under the section vCenter Credentials, specify the username and password that NSX Advanced Load Balancer will use to authenticate with vCenter server.
+2. Create vCenter Credential: Select the **Credential type** as vCenter from the drop-down menu and provide a name for the credential.
+Under the section vCenter Credentials, specify the username and password that NSX Advanced Load Balancer will use to authenticate with the vCenter server.

 ![NSX Credential](img/tkg-airgap-nsxt/alb20.png)